Divjot121/windows-uwp/hub/android/wsa/index.md

 Windows Subsystem for Android™️ enables your Windows 11 device to run Android applications that are available in the Amazon Appstore.
 Android is a trademark of Google LLC.
 If you're a developer interested in targeting Windows desktop devices and optimizing for the Windows operating system, this guide is for you.

-To make your Android app available on Windows 11 devices, you must:
+To make your Android app available on Windows 11 devices, you must: submit

 - [Submit your app to the Amazon Appstore](https://developer.amazon.com/docs/app-submission/getting-started.html).